NikhileshShah01/covidstats/README.md

-CovidStats is a web application made using jquery an AJAX which displays total covid-19 cases of each and every country of the global and also show the recent corona cases and deaths due to covid of the past 7 days.
+CovidStats is a web application which shows covid-19 related information of every nation across the global such as total confirmed cases, total deaths , new cases and recent deaths happened in the past 7 days.
+It fetches the data using Covid19 API.
+It is made with the help of jQuery, AJAX and Data Table.